 Figure 1.
-Climatological SST for DJF for (a) CNTL, (b) SMTHG, and (c) difference SMTHG-CNTL [K]. (d-f) As (a-c), but for the North Pacific.
+Climatological SST for DJF for (a) CNTL, (b) SMTHG, and (c) SMTHG-CNTL difference [K]. (d-f) As panels (a)-(c) but for the North Pacific.
 The Gulf Stream and Kuroshio regions are marked with a black box, respectively.